 What We Do

 The Spitfire Club is an extracurricular book club built around a collection of children's literature featuring strong, diverse, female protagonists.
 By creating demand for and building an inclusive community around diverse girl-positive books, The Spitfire Club enhances literacy and social-emotional skills, nurturing each Spitfire's love of reading, love of self, and love for Spitfires across all communities.

-Prior to the COVID-19 pandemic, Spitfire partnered with outside of school time programs (schools, recreation centers, libraries and similar groups) to offer Spitfire Clubs on a weekly basis.
-In light of current events, we're working with our partners and the broader community to offer weekly Spitfire Clubs online, with a focus on Spitfires who face structural and systemic barriers to literacy, visibility, opportunity, and full liberation.
+Spitfire partners with outside of school time programs (schools, affordable housing communities, recreation centers, libraries, and similar groups) to offer Spitfire Clubs on a weekly basis, with a focus on Spitfires who face structural and systemic barriers to literacy, visibility, opportunity, and liberation.
 We are a trusted, authentic, culturally responsive partner that embodies the Spitfire’s values of curiosity, resilience, empathy, authenticity, tenacity, and empowerment.